Service Delivery Charter

 How you can help us

-To help us deal with your complaint, it is helpful if you can give us:
+To help us deal with your complaint, it is helpful if you give us:

-- the outcome you are seeking from us.
+• The outcome you are seeking by contacting us.

 Accountability

-We monitor our performance against our service standards and listen to your feedback to improve the way we work.
+We monitor our performance against service standards and listen to feedback to identify and improve the way we work.

 Information about our performance is also published in our Annual Report.